layrayson/wallet-demo/README.md

 1. Start Metro by running `npm start` or `yarn start` from the project root.
 2. In a new terminal, run `npm run ios` or `yarn ios` to start the app.

-### For iOS

-Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app.

-# Congratulations! :tada:

-### Implementation Overview
+# Implementation Overview

-1. Used a bare React Native project (without Expo) to keep the build size minimal, since it was a small project
+1. I used a bare React Native project (without Expo) to keep the build size minimal, since it was a small project

 2. Global state management and persistent storage (e.g., Redux or AsyncStorage) were intentionally excluded since the project’s scope didn’t require them.

+3. I named files based on their role—like auth.hook.ts for hooks, auth.service.ts for services, and format_text.helper.ts for helpers—to keep things clear and organized.

-3. No authentication was implemented because the public API used didn’t support it.
+4. No authentication was implemented because the public API used didn’t support it.

-### Opportunities for Improvement
+# Opportunities for Improvement

 1. Adding a skeleton loader as a placeholder when fetching data